NTIA/scos-tekrsa/README.md

 # 1. NTIA/ITS SCOS Tektronix RSA Plugin

-This repository is a plugin to add support for the Tektronix RSA306, RSA306B, RSA503A, RSA507A, RSA513A, RSA518A, RSA603A, and RSA607A  signal analyzers to scos-sensor.
-See the [scos-sensor documentation](https://github.com/NTIA/scos-sensor/blob/SMBWTB475_refactor_radio_interface/README.md) for more information about scos-sensor, especially the section about [Actions and Hardware Support](https://github.com/NTIA/scos-sensor/blob/SMBWTB475_refactor_radio_interface/DEVELOPING.md#actions-and-hardware-support).
+This repository is a plugin to add support for the Tektronix RSA306, RSA306B, RSA503A, RSA507A, RSA513A, RSA518A, RSA603A, and RSA607A real-time spectrum analyzers to scos-sensor.
+See the [scos-sensor documentation](https://github.com/NTIA/scos-sensor/blob/master/README.md) for more information about scos-sensor, especially the section about [Actions and Hardware Support](https://github.com/NTIA/scos-sensor/blob/master/README.md#actions-and-hardware-support).

 This plugin makes use of the [RSA API by Tektronix](https://github.com/tektronix/RSA_API/).
 A custom [Python wrapper for this API](https://github.com/NTIA/tekrsa-api-wrap/) is also used to mask Ctypes syntax, handle error-checking, and implement helper methods.

 This repository also includes many 700MHz band actions in `scos_tekrsa/configs/actions-300` and `scos_tekrsa/configs/actions-500-600`.
-The actions are defined separately for RSA300 and RSA500/600-series devices, allowing for preamp and attenuation control of the RSA500/600-series devices.
+The actions are defined separately for RSA300- and RSA500/600-series devices, allowing for preamp and attenuation control of the RSA500/600-series devices.
 Action classes, RadioInterface, and signals are used from [scos_actions](https://github.com/NTIA/scos-actions/).

-For information on adding actions, see the [scos_actions documentation](https://github.com/NTIA/scos-actions/blob/PublicRelease/README.md#adding-actions).
+For information on adding actions, see the [scos_actions documentation](https://github.com/NTIA/scos-actions/blob/master/README.md#adding-actions).

 ## 2. Table of Contents